Thomas-Tubinas/MD5Crypt-Password-Cracker/README.md

 # MD5crypt-Cracker
 ## What does it do?
 This program allows the user to set up a password cracker for any MD5crypt hashes and crack passwords within seconds
-## Istructions for Application Version
+## Instructions for Application Version
 1. Download the project to VScode
 2. cd Application Version
 3. Get a word list such as rockyou.txt or use the one provided